Struct Collector

 pub fn enter(&self) -> LocalGuard<'_>

+Note that loads of objects that may be retired must be protected with the Guard::protect.
 See the guide for an introduction to using guards, or the documentation of LocalGuard for more details.

 §Performance